graebema/aws-fis-demo/README.md

-This is the code for a tutorial I made on medium.
+This is the code for a [tutorial on Medium](https://medium.com/) I recently published.

 # aws-fis-demo